How to review your safer recruitment policy

 - Interview and selection

-- Pre-appointment vetting checks (including staff, volunteers, governors and trustees)
+- Pre-appointment vetting checks (including for staff, volunteers and governors)